-The reason why you want to notice the change is because if you do one side and then immediately go to the other, it will balance out again and it will feel kind of the same as it did before, and you won't necessarily sense what has changed.
+The reason why you want to notice the change is that if you do one side and then immediately go to the other, it will balance out again, and it will feel kind of the same as it did before, and you won't necessarily sense what has changed.
 To really connect with what's going on in your body, make sure that you take a chance to sense that change.
 So, find your sitz bones.
 Sit back down, connect and then release.